gravity226/data_science_fellow/README.md

 ### Approach

 This was a very short amount of time to make any good insights.
-My approach to to make dummies for all of the relevant data and try to predict on the status column of the dataset.
+My approach was to make dummies for all of the relevant data and try to predict on the status column of the dataset.

 Everything was completed in Python 2.7 using SKLearn.

 ### Conclusion
-This was a classification problem and my final accuracy score was .6839.
-The most important features in my model from most import to least import were:
+This was a classification problem and my final accuracy score was .6839 out of 1.
+The most important features in my model from most import to least important were:

 ```python
 [(u'passed', 0.21535078755951043),